ITRS-Group/cordial/integrations/pagerduty/README.md

 # ITRS Geneos to Pagerduty Event Integration

-This program allows you to send ITRS Geneos alerts to Pagerduty as Events which, in turn, raise or update Incidents.
+This program sends ITRS Geneos Alerts as Pagerduty Events which, in turn, raise or update Incidents.

 ## Getting Started